Can you withdraw money from your ISA account?

 Different ISAs have their own rules for taking money out.
 For example, some may charge you a fee for withdrawals.
 If you’re unsure about your ISA’s withdrawal rules, you should check with your provider.

 Keep in mind some ISAs are flexible, like our Aviva Stocks & Shares ISA.
-With a flexible ISA, if you withdraw money but then put it back into the ISA in the same year, it won't take away from your yearly allowance.
+With a flexible ISA, if you withdraw money but then put it back into the ISA in the same tax year, it won't count as part of your annual allowance.

 Stocks and Shares ISA